andsens/bootstrap-vz/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If a ``run()`` function checks whether it should do any work or simply be
 skipped, consider doing that check in ``resolve_tasks()`` instead and
-avoid adding that task alltogether.
+avoid adding that task altogether.
 This allows people looking at the
 tasklist in the logfile to determine what work has been performed.

 If a task says it will modify a file but then bails , a developer may get